kotsarakos/mcp-benchmark-custom/README.md

 ### Verifier Agent
 Compares each task's answer against its original description and decides:

 - `pass` — all tasks answered correctly; the Planner advances to the next step.
 - `fail` — one or more tasks failed; the Planner is invoked for a replan.
-- `impossible` — the query cannot be answered (e.g. a living person's death date); replanning stops and the Planner runs unanswerable synthesis from whatever was collected.
+- `impossible` — the query cannot be answered (e.g. predicting future stock prices or accessing data no configured MCP server holds);
+  replanning stops and the Planner runs unanswerable synthesis from whatever was collected.

 ---